dojo/framework/docs/en/resources/supplemental.md

 # Data templates

 Data templates tell a resource how to read data, and can accept a generic which is used to type the transformer.
-The template's `read` function receives three paramaters.
+The template's `read` function receives three parameters.

 -   `options`: A `ReadOptions` object consisting of the current `query`, the read `offset` and the page `size` to request.
--   `put`: A function used to sideload data into the resource.
+-   `put`: A function used to side-load data into the resource.
 The template can use this to pre-fetch data or to load the full data payload into a memory template.
 This function takes two parameters, an `offset` at which the data should be set, and the array of `data` to set.
 It is pre-configured to use the current `ReadOption` query when setting data.
 -   `get`: A function used to query the current data in the resource.
 This function accepts a single parameter, a `query` string used to identify the data to fetch.

 ## Creating a template